Thursday, June 14, 2012

 “I didn’t buy anything.
 No terubok fish.
 No nothing.”

-“Why you didn’t buy it?”
-Father asked me.
+“Why didn’t you buy it?”
+Father asked.

 I didn’t respond.

-“I feel like eating satay,” I said.
+“I feel like eating satay,” I said suddenly.

-“Not feeling like eating satay anymore,” I repeated what I said.
+“Not feeling like eating satay anymore,” I repeated.

 “Home,” Father interrupted.

-“Home,” I said, disappointingly.
+“Home,” I said, disappointedly.

 Father died a month later.